iva2k/svelte-blank-20221125/CREATING.md

 ### Solve Storybook Issues

-#### Preprocess in .storybook/main.js
+#### Preprocess in .storybook/main.cjs

-It turned out that storybook `main.js` trying to import preprocess from `svelte.config.js` is not viable (import is async, returns Promis, and can't await in top-level .cjs files).
-The solution was to hard-code same preprocess in `.storybook/main.js` same as in `svelte.config.js`.
+It turned out that storybook `main.js` trying to import preprocess from `svelte.config.js` is not viable (import is async, returns Promise, and can't await in top-level .cjs files).
+The solution was to hard-code same preprocess in `.storybook/main.cjs` same as in `svelte.config.js`.

 ```js
 // .storybook/main.cjs